A study of the legal and accounting aspects of federal taxation with an emphasis on individuals and unincorporated businesses.

 - Apply biblical principles to the field of taxation.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-For this collaborative discussion board, the instructor will place the student into a group at the beginning of the course.
-There will be 4 Group Discussion Board Forums throughout the course.
-The purpose of Discussion Board Forums is to generate interaction among students in regard to relevant, current course topics.
-The student is required to post 1 thread of at least 500 words which must include at least 2 citations other than the textbook.
-The student will then post replies of at least 250 words each to 2 other classmates’ threads.
+Discussions are collaborative learning experiences.
+There will be 4 Discussions throughout the course.
+The purpose of the Discussion is to generate interaction in regard to relevant, current course topics.
+The student is required to post a thread of at least 250words.
+The student will then post 2 replies of at least 100 words.

 As a reminder, all homework is conducted in Connect, not in the textbook (though the homework is based off of the material in the textbook).
-In addition, Connect may be accessed outside of Blackboard; therefore, any potential Blackboard outages are not grounds for Connect homework deadline extensions.
+In addition, Connect may be accessed outside of Canvas; therefore, any potential Canvas outages are not grounds for Connect homework deadline extensions.
 Save the link provided by the instructor before the course begins for future reference.

 The student will complete a Comprehensive Problem from the textbook.
 The problem must be submitted as a PDF file using a tax software of the student’s choosing, provided it is able to be attached as a PDF file.

-Four exams will be required in this course.
-Each exam will be open-book/open-notes, contain 40 multiple-choice questions, and have a 2-hour and 30-minute time limit.
+There will be 4 quizzes in this course.
+Each quiz will be open-book/open-notes, contain 40 multiple-choice and true/false questions, and have a 2-hour and 30-minute time limit.